Amey-Thakur/OOPM-JAVA-LAB/README.md

 Grateful acknowledgment to **[Mega Satish](https://github.com/msatmod)** and **[Saakshi Deokar](https://www.linkedin.com/in/saakshideokar/)** for their collaboration on the Mini Project.
 Their valuable insights and teamwork played a significant role in the successful completion of the game development, and their contributions were instrumental throughout the course.

 Special thanks to the faculty members of the Department of Computer Engineering at Terna Engineering College for their guidance in Object-Oriented Programming Methodology.
 Their teaching helped establish a strong foundation in OOP principles and Java programming.

-Gratitude is also extended to the mentors and peers whose support contributed positively to this learning experience.
+Special thanks to the mentors and peers whose encouragement, discussions, and support contributed meaningfully to this learning experience.

 ---